skynyrd/kafka-connect-elastic-sink/README.md

 ## Kafka Connect Elastic Sink Connector

-Default Elastic sink connector and open source alternatives read data from Kafka topic, and index/delete them with respect to bootstrap configuration.
+Default Elastic sink connector and open source alternatives read data from Kafka topic, and index/delete them with respect to startup configuration.

-This custom connector created for reading this configuration from data itself.
+This custom connector created for reading the configuration from the data itself.

 That is,